Rajah01/Alarm.bat/README.md

 Your computer MUST know the correct local time and time zone.
 It should be synchronizing with an &nbsp; &nbsp;external time server such as 0.pool.ntp.org or time.nist.gov.
 See the Date and Time settings.
 /W{akes} and /R{epeats} execute as Scheduled Tasks in the current user account: you MUST be signed in!
 The Windows %TEMP% (or %TMP%) directory must exist for the current user account.
-In the (highly unusual!)
- &nbsp; &nbsp;circumstance that it does not exist, or is not identified by variables %TEMP% | %TMP%, Alarm.bat aborts.
+In the (highly &nbsp; &nbsp;unusual!) circumstance that it does not exist, or is not identified by variables %TEMP% | %TMP%, &nbsp; &nbsp;Alarm.bat aborts.
 If your (uncommon) Windows system disallows &#34;short&#34; (8.3) filenames, locate &#34;Alarm.bat&#34; in a directory &nbsp; &nbsp;tree with NO spaces!
 Find out: execute &#34;TestForShortDirectoryNames.bat&#34; (bundled herewith).
 Do not locate &#34;Alarm.bat&#34; and &#34;bell.exe&#34; in a Windows-protected directory (e.g. &#34;System32&#34;).
 Filenames &#34;ALRM&#42;.bat|exe|ps1|txt|vbs|xml&#34; in the %TEMP%\ALRM directory are RESERVED.
 Alarm assumes the existence of system files chcp.com, cmd.exe, csc.exe, cscript.exe, findstr.exe,
- &nbsp; &nbsp;more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, tasklist.exe, timeout.exe, WMIC.exe,
+ &nbsp; &nbsp;more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, tasklist.exe, timeout.exe,
- &nbsp; &nbsp;and xcopy.exe.
-If any of these built-in executables are absent in your system, Alarm will abort.
+ &nbsp; &nbsp;WMIC.exe,, and xcopy.exe.
+If any of these built-in executables are absent in your system, &nbsp; &nbsp;Alarm will abort.
+Alarm expects built-in executables to exist in the &#34;%SystemRoot%\System32\&#34;
- &nbsp; &nbsp;Alarm expects built-in executables to exist in the &#34;%SystemRoot%\System32\&#34; directory (usually &#34;C:\Windows\System32&#92;&#34;) EXCEPT:
+ &nbsp; &nbsp;directory (usually &#34;C:\Windows\System32&#92;&#34;) EXCEPT:
  &nbsp; &nbsp; &nbsp; &nbsp;csc.exe, which is part of the Windows .NET Framework (install NET!)
  &nbsp; &nbsp; &nbsp; &nbsp;powershell.exe, usually in a subdirectory of &#34;%SystemRoot%\System32\WindowsPowerShell&#92;&#34;
  &nbsp; &nbsp; &nbsp; &nbsp;WMIC.exe, usually in &#34;%SystemRoot%\System32\wbem&#92;&#34;